jarad/jarad.github.com/data_management.md

 # Data Management

 This page is devoted to helping scientists I interact with organize their data for reproducibility and ease of analysis.
-This page is primarily concerned with the creation and storage of [raw data](https://en.wikipedia.org/wiki/Raw_data) and not with the creationg or storage of derived data that will typically be used for data analysis.
-To construct derived data, you should be using a script in a software problem, e.g. [R](http://r-project.org/).
+This page is primarily concerned with the creation and storage of [raw data](https://en.wikipedia.org/wiki/Raw_data) and not with the creation or storage of tidy data that will typically be used for data analysis.
+To construct tidy data, you should be using a script in a software problem, e.g. [R](http://r-project.org/).

 To construct this page, I used many sources including